 Best smartphones for 2013

-Choose the best smartphone for 2013 with our reviews of seven top models
+Choose the best smartphone for 2013 with our reviews of nine top models

 With high-quality smartphones from Samsung, Apple and Google, and other big names including Nokia, HTC and Motorola also in the running, choosing the right handset isn't easy.